 Running an e-commerce business is challenging.
-At a time your business is on the right track and next step you are down.
-It is more complicated when you are getting enough traffic, but you are not able to see the conversion rate.
+At a time, your business is on the right track, and the next step you are down.
+It is more complicated when you get enough traffic but cannot see the conversion rate.
 Expecting the situation to change by doing the same thing is wrong.
-So, you need to do be creative and experimental for the best marketing strategies.
+So, you need to be creative and experimental for the best marketing strategies.

-A/B testing is the best method for figuring out the best online promotional of your business.
-It is not something that only analysts use but is an effective methodology for marketers.
+A/B testing is the best method for determining the best online promotional for your business.
+It is not something only analysts use but is an effective methodology for marketers.

 This article will help you to create an A/B test for your e-commerce store.

 For beginners, A/B testing creates two variations of digital experience to measure which version is more effective.
 It is also known as split testing.

 We don’t know what works — a strong testing process helps to gain useful insights from their data.
 Narrowing down the most effective elements of promotion and combining them makes your marketing efforts more successful.

 How to Conduct A/B Testing?

 A/B testing will not complete in just a moment or a day.
 You have to analyze and apply different processes.
 I have divided the whole process into three distinct phases.

 Before you begin the A/B test

 Begin the research by looking at “what to test” and “where to test.”
 Do you want to run an on-site test or an off-site test?
 For the on-site test, think about your website’s sales-related sections.
 Figure out the elements you want to test.
 This is your ‘independent variable.’